daolicloud/daolinet-openstack/README.md

 ------------------
 * Lightweight connection of Docker containers, just like Docker's lightweight virtualization of containers without the extra load of a hypervisor, means you can get more out of your hardware resource.

-* Connected containers can be distributed over Docker hosts anywhere, i.e., the Docker hosts can be a mixture of laptops or PCs in your office or home, virtual machines or servers in your own datacenter, or public clouds such as AWS.
+* Connected containers can be distributed over a swarm of Docker hosts anywhere, which are a mixture of laptops or PCs in your office or home, virtual machines or servers in your own datacenter, or public clouds such as AWS.

-* The network of connected containers is constructed without using packet encapsulation.
-This unique feature of DaoliNet not only greatly saves server resource, just as Docker saves server resource without using hypervisors, but also more importantly simplifies cloud management: an overlay network of containers can be constructed in hot-plug manner, and can span over different Docker hosts, datacenters, or even behind different firewalls, irrespective of locations of the containers.

-* Pure software implementation using Open-V-Switch (OVS) which is ubiquitously distributed in every Linux server, as distributed switches, routers, gateways and firewalls, with high availability and plug-and-play ease of adding servers to the resource pool.
+* Scale-out resource pool by adding Docker hosts with "for dummies" level of ease.

 **More in our website**:  http://www.daolicloud.com